 Financial Advisor Classes and Courses Overview

 A financial advisor helps clients choose investments, plan for their retirement and select insurance.
 Courses in financial advising are normally taken through a full undergraduate or graduate program.
+Continue reading for descriptions of a few common financial advising courses.

 According to the U.S. Bureau of Labor and Statistics, a bachelor's degree is the minimum educational requirement to become a personal financial advisor.
-Most financial advisor classes lead to a bachelor's degree in financial planning, accounting, economics or finance, although master's programs that focus on financial planning exist and may help with career advancement.
+Most financial advisor classes lead to a bachelor's degree in financial planning, accounting, economics or finance, although master's-level programs that focus on financial planning exist and may help with career advancement.
 There are also some short certificate programs that are designed to prepare employed financial advisors for certification.
-Career options for graduates of a financial advising or planning program include investment advisor, financial advisor, financial planner, stock broker or accountant.
+Job options for graduates of a financial advising or planning program include investment advisor, financial advisor, financial planner, stock broker or accountant.

-Programs preparing students for a career as a financial advisor usually cover the areas of retirement and employee benefit planning, accounting, risk management, financial advising, investment planning and estate planning.
 Students learn to help clients manage their assets, make decisions regarding savings and investments and select insurance.
 They study the basics of accounting to gain an understanding of financial analysis.
 Students also learn about retirement plans and their related tax issues, employee stock options and group health insurance.

 Certification and licensure options for financial advisors exist.
 Those buying or selling financial products or insurance have to get licensed.
 Although it is not required, financial advisors may pursue certification as a Certified Financial Planner (CFP).
 Prerequisites for earning this credential include possessing work experience paired with a bachelor's degree.